Your Chance To Live!

-I received Your Chance to Live early in grade school, when the cold war was winding down.
-It was meant to teach young children how to avoid environmental dangers, natural disasters, and nuclear wars.
+I received the government-issued handbook Your Chance to Live in grade school during the cold war.
+It was meant to teach children how to survive environmental dangers, natural disasters, and nuclear wars.

 The book was a collaboration between the Civil Defense Preparedness Agency, the California State Board of Education, and other government entities.
 Rarely will you find a better example of a product designed by committee.
-While it does contain good advice, the tone is confusing, the writing is just plain weird, and the illustrations are the stuff of bad dreams.
+The tone is confusing, the writing is just plain weird, and the illustrations are the stuff of fever dreams.
 Take this image (please):

-Neither one, according to Your Chance to Live.
-He’s going to save it!
-The aforementioned group of well-compensated government employees created this image to persuade children like me – and I was none too bright, mind you – to stock up on food.
-Did it work?
+The aforementioned group of well-compensated government employees created this image to persuade children like me—and I was none too bright, mind you—to stock up on food.
+Was it effective?
 You be the judge.
-I showed this image to my five-year-old daughter, who is much smarter than I was at her age.
-This is her interpretation:
+I showed this image to my five-year-old daughter.
+This was her interpretation:

 “He looks like he’s going to eat something in a can, except maybe he should dump it out first on his plate.
 That would be yucky if it was raw.
 Why do his eyes look like that?”

-She missed the point of the illustration, which is this: store food for the radioactive pedophiles who will come a-callin’ after Armageddon.
-If she missed the point, there was certainly no hope for a kid like me.
+She missed the point of the illustration entirely: you’ll need your strength to battle the radioactive pedophiles who will come calling after Armageddon.
+If she didn’t get it, there was certainly no hope for a kid like me.

 How do I know that the book was written for children?
 Because it contains specific instructions for kids.
 Tell your parents to keep a full tank of gas.
 Remind them to stock up on medicine.
 Make sure they construct a lead-lined, crank-ventilated, blast-proof bunker deep beneath your sandbox.